Facts about the Seniors & Students Program

-Seniors & Students is a cooperative program between the Hamilton School District and the Retired and Senior Volunteer Program (RSVP), which is a part of Interfaith Senior Programs of Waukesha County.
-Seniors & Students is designed to recruit, train and place senior citizen volunteers age 55 and older in the Hamilton School District.
+Seniors & Students is a volunteer program designed to recruit, train and place senior citizen volunteers age 55 and older in the Hamilton School District.
 Volunteers work with teachers and other staff to support student learning.
-RSVP and the district successfully co-authored a federal grant application that allows a part-time RSVP employee to coordinate and place senior citizen volunteers.
-School district staff assist with training, recruitment and administration of the program.

 Program expands since inception

 The Seniors & Students Program has successfully grown since it was originally implemented in the 1998-99 school year when 24 senior citizen volunteers served as reading tutors for elementary students.
-Today, more than 200 senior citizens are involved in the Seniors & Students Program and volunteer in a variety of ways.
+Today, over 250 senior citizens are involved in the Seniors & Students Program and volunteer in a variety of ways.
 The program has a direct and indirect impact on more than 1,000 students.

-- A total of 66 senior volunteers work as tutors – some providing direct assistance in elementary and middle school classrooms and others at the high school where they monitor computer labs, tutor and help with homework in Club Success.
+- Over 60 senior volunteers work as tutors – some providing direct assistance in elementary and middle school classrooms and others at the high school where they monitor computer labs, tutor and help with homework in Club Success.

-- The Age-to-Age Pen Pal Project was created as a spin-off of the original program and involves 235 senior citizens who correspond with 328 elementary school-age children developing real-life writing skills.
+- The Pen Pal Project was created as a spin-off of the original program and involves senior citizens who correspond with over 300 elementary school-age children developing real-life writing skills.

 - Middle school students capture living history by interviewing senior citizens for class projects.
 The experiences of one generation are passed along to another, providing a great point of connection among different age groups.